 - Differentiation between mountain land and land on the flat, with the first getting IMU exemption.
 Also, a further 10% decrease of IMU for building plots has been requested for 2016, after an earlier IMU reduction of around 5% in 2015.

-The country is also trying to persuade wealthy individuals to transfer their tax residence in Italy, giving them an option to apply for an flat annual tax payment of €100,000 (and an additional €25,000 for each family member) as a substitute tax on foreign income.
-This was included in Italy's 2017 Budget Law, which allows new tax residents to apply for this tax regime that appeals to eligible "Resident Non-Domiciled" individuals.
-If successful, this new tax regime may boost top-end property prices.
+Italy is trying to persuade wealthy individuals to transfer their tax residence in Italy, giving them an option to apply for an flat annual tax payment of €100,000 (and an additional €25,000 for each family member) as a substitute tax on foreign income.
+This was included in Italy's 2017 Budget Law,.

 Poor rental yields make private letting unappealing

 Private renting is unattractive for Italian landlords, with very poor returns on rental properties, caused by rent controls and other restrictions.

 In Rome's historical centre, gross rental yields on apartments range from 2.37% to 3.78%, with smaller apartments earning higher returns than larger ones, according to the Global Property Guide research conducted in July 2017.
 In Rome's other historical areas near Centro Storico, apartment rental yields range from 3.78% (for 40 sq. m. apartments) to 3.87% (for 120 sq. m. apartments).